 Easter’s connection to Sunday is deeply tied to the New Testament accounts of Jesus’ resurrection.
 According to the Gospels, Jesus rose from the dead on the first day of the week—Sunday—following his crucifixion on Good Friday.
 This pivotal event, the Resurrection, became the cornerstone of Christian faith, symbolizing victory over death and the promise of eternal life.

-- Resurrection Timing: In Western Christianity, the Resurrection was celebrated on Sunday because it was the day Jesus “showed Himself alive after three days in the tomb,” aligning with biblical narratives (e.g., Matthew 28:1–10).
+- Resurrection Timing: In Western Christianity, the Resurrection was celebrated on Sunday because it was the day Jesus “showed Himself alive after three days in the tomb,” as recorded in biblical narratives (e.g., Matthew 28:1–10).

 - Symbolic Significance: Sunday, as the first day of the week, represents renewal and new beginnings, making it a fitting day to commemorate the Resurrection.